radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 Whilst this is technically correct, it is not helpful for students when it comes to learning, so I needed to remove the negative if the value was less than 1.

-I fixed this by simply using std::abs on the getVoltage function, but this then broke the getCurrent function, as Previously I was doing -getVoltage to remove the negative number.
+I fixed this by simply using std::abs on the getVoltage function, but this then broke the getCurrent function, as previously I was doing -getVoltage to remove the negative number.

 Before: